-Prior to storing drums, inside a 55 gallon drum storage building, inspect them for rust, dents or any sign of obstruction.
+Prior to storing drums inside a drum storage building, inspect each one for rust, dents or any sign of obstruction.
 Ensure the lids or bungs are in proper working order.
-Any sign of obstruction to the container could lead to a leak or hazardous situation.
+Any sign of obstruction to the container could result in a leak or hazardous situation.

 Before moving containers, inspect the drums’ lid for any sign of stress or pressure.
 If a drum’s lid is bulging outwards, this may indicate that contents inside are having a chemical reaction.

 Avoid moving chemicals into a 55 gallon drum storage building by hand.
 Moving drums by hand can cause the materials inside to shift, which can result in a spill or leak, or even cause physical injury.
 Use mechanical equipment including a forklift or drum dolly to safely transport drums.
 Never block exits or entry ways with drums.

 In tight or cramped spaces, use a suspended drum crane/hoist system to move drums throughout the building’s interior.
 The heavy-duty lifting system is completely customizable and extremely efficient for organizing drums.

 All persons handling or storing chemical drums should wear personal protective equipment.

 CONTAINING A CHEMICAL SPILL